marwanghalib/lightning/docs/source-app/glossary/storage/path.rst

 When to use Path storage ?
 **************************

-In the cloud, every :class:`~lightning_app.core.work.LightningWork` runs in a separate machine with its own filesystem.
+In the cloud, every :class:`~lightning.core.work.LightningWork` runs in a separate machine with its own filesystem.
 This means files in one Work cannot be directly accessed in another like you would be able to when running the app locally.
 But with Lightning Storage, this is easy: Simply declare which files need to be shared and Lightning will take care of the rest.